Recommendations

 Closure Date:

-2 We recommended that processes be strengthened to ensure that all surgical deaths are reviewed.
+2 We recommended that processes be strengthened to ensure that patient care areas are clean and that compliance be monitored.

 Closure Date: